Unity-Technologies/com.unity.multiplayer.docs/releases/transport/transport-2-0-0.md

 ### Changes

-- It is not necessary anymore to configure the hostname with `NetworkSettings.WithSecureClientParameters` when using secure WebSockets connections to the Relay server.
+- It isn't necessary anymore to configure the hostname with `NetworkSettings.WithSecureClientParameters` when using secure WebSockets connections to the Relay server.
 - Fields have been renamed in the `SecureNetworkProtocolParameter` structure: `Pem` is now `CACertificate`, `Rsa` is now `Certificate`, and `RsaKey` is now `PrivateKey`.
-Note that directly using this structure is not recommended. `WithSecureClientParameters` and `WithSecureServerParameters` from `NetworkSettings` are the preferred ways of configuring encryption parameters.
+Note that directly using this structure isn't recommended. `WithSecureClientParameters` and `WithSecureServerParameters` from `NetworkSettings` are the preferred ways of configuring encryption parameters.
 - The `SecureNetworkProtocolParameter` structure now stores certificates and private keys as `FixedPEMString` instead of `FixedString4096Bytes`, which allows for certificates larger than 4KB.
 - `NetworkSettings.WithSimulatorStageParameters` now provides default values for parameters `maxPacketSize` and `applyMode`.
 The defaults are respectively the MTU size, and to apply the simulator in both directions (send/receive).